lazycoder1/wallet-listener/scope.md

 - **Alerts**
   - Post to Slack channel(s) for incoming native or token transfers, showing each address’s balance across all supported chains
 - **Data Organization**
-  - Separate workbooks/tabs per company
   - “Export to Excel/CSV” on demand

 **Non-Functional Requirements**

-- Scale to 2 k addresses across 4 networks using WebSocket subscriptions
+- Scale to 5 k addresses across 4 networks using WebSocket subscriptions
 - Resilient to connection drops with auto-reconnect/back-off
-- Configurable alert thresholds (e.g. only > 0.01 ETH)
 - Lightweight admin panel for configuration & monitoring

 **Tech Stack**